 The Kāpiti Series is an annual program of one-off workshops offered primarily on the Kāpiti Coast.
 Taught by local and visiting international writers, these workshops focus on specific literary and cultural topics and conversations.

-Returning in 2019, the Kampala Writers’ Retreat is a week-long gathering for writers working in the short story or cross-genre form.
+The Kampala Writers’ Retreat is a week-long gathering for writers working in the short story or cross-genre form.
 Taking place in Kampala, Uganda, each October, the retreat includes generative morning writing sessions; the time and space to create, revise, read, think, and soak in the beauty and energy of Kampala; and intensive workshop sessions designed to get one new story to an advanced draft in one week.

 Africa Director Wairimu Mwangi is a writer and founder of the Literature Africa Foundation.
 Her educational textbooks are used in schools across Kenya, Uganda, Tanzania, Rwanda, and Ghana.
 She is passionate about quality education for all and believes that without books or material to read, literacy suffers and when literacy suffers, opportunities decline.
 She enjoys mentoring youth, storytelling, travelling, reading and meditating.
 Contact.